Urban and Regional Studies

 The Major

-The Urban and Regional Studies major requires the completion of 36 credits.
-The majority of these credits are filled through courses in three separate concentration tracks:
+The Urban and Regional Studies major requires the completion of 32-36 credits.
+The majority of these credits are filled through courses in three separate concentrations:

-• Concentration Track II Community Development, Culture and History
+• Concentration II: Community Development, Culture and History

-Students select one concentration track from which they must take a specific number of credits.
-They take the balance of their concentration track-related credits from the other two tracks.
+Students select one concentration from which they must take a specific number of credits.
+They take the balance of their concentration-related credits from the other two.

-Students must also take a specific number of credits in academic-based community research through an internship, independent student, or upper-level courses designated as academic service-learning.
+Students must also take a specific number of credits in community-engaged learning through internships, independent studies, or upper-level courses designated as community-engaged (PBL 3).

-The three-credit Urban and Regional Studies: Theory and Practice (URS 300) provides an introduction to urban and regional studies, and the three-credit Senior Capstone in Community Research (URS 450) rounds out the required URST courses.
-Students take additional credits within a single academic discipline (i.e, cognate courses) to ensure a well-rounded understanding of urban issues and how to study and address them.
+The course Urban and Regional Studies: Theory and Practice (URS 300) provides an introduction to urban and regional studies, and the Senior Capstone in Community Research (URS 450), or other approved alternative capstones, rounds out the required URST courses.
+Students are also required to complete an electronic portfolio to compile, preserve, and reflect on important examples of learning from their major.

 Major Requirements

-Select 12 credit hours in one of the three concentration tracks (see below for choices)12
+Select 3 courses in one of the three concentrations (see below for choices)11-12

-Select 12 credit hours from the other two concentration tracks12
+Select any 2 courses from the other two concentrations7-8

 Urban Regional Stud Internship 1